 At Nique, we take pride in the strong relationships that we have built with our suppliers and are committed to minimise the social, environmental and ethical impacts of our supply chain.
 We aim to build lasting relationships with suppliers and recognise that our responsibility extends to through to their employees and suppliers.
 We expect our suppliers to treat workers fairly, with integrity and with respect for their basic rights and well being.

 Nique prohibits the use of forced labour in the manufacturing and sourcing of all goods and materials.
 Nique will not be affiliated or have relationships with any clothing manufacturers, factories or facilities which employ forced and/or child labour.

-The Nique Code of Conduct sets out our policy on supply chain labour and environmental standards and is based on the Ethical Trading Initiative (ETI) Base Code and International Labour Organisation’s (ILO) Fundamental Conventions.
+The Nique Code of Conduct sets out our policy on supply chain labour and environmental standards and is based on the Ethical Trading Initiative, Australian Modern Slavery Act (2018) and the Conventions of the International Labour Organisation.